ocaml/dune/doc/reference/actions.rst

       actually run sequentially, which may cause a deadlock if they talk to each other.

-.. dune:action:: echo
+.. action:: echo
    :param: <string>

    Output a string on ``stdout``.

-.. dune:action:: write-file
+.. action:: write-file
    :param: <file> <string>

    Writes ``<string>`` to ``<file>``.

-.. dune:action:: cat
+.. action:: cat
    :param: <file> ...

    Sequentially print the contents of files to stdout.

-.. dune:action:: copy
+.. action:: copy
    :param: <src> <dst>

    Copy a file.
 If these files are OCaml sources, you should follow the ``module_name.xxx.ml`` :ref:`naming convention <merlin-filenames>` to preserve Merlin's functionality.

-.. dune:action:: copy#
+.. action:: copy#
    :param: <src> <dst>

    Copy a file and add a line directive at the beginning.

-.. dune:action:: system
+.. action:: system
    :param: <cmd>

    Execute a command using the system shell: ``sh`` on Unix and ``cmd`` on Windows.

-.. dune:action:: bash
+.. action:: bash
    :param: <cmd>

    Execute a command using ``/bin/bash``.
 This is obviously not very portable.

-.. dune:action:: diff
+.. action:: diff
    :param: <file1> <file2>

    ``(diff <file1> <file2>)`` is similar to ``(run diff <file1> <file2>)`` but
    is better and allows promotion.
 See :doc:`../concepts/promotion` for more details.

-.. dune:action:: diff?
+.. action:: diff?
    :param: <file1> <file2>

    ``(diff? <file1> <file2>)`` is similar to ``(diff <file1> <file2>)`` except
    that ``<file2>`` should be produced by a part of the same action rather than be a dependency, is optional and will be consumed by ``diff?``.

-.. dune:action:: cmp
+.. action:: cmp
    :param: <file1> <file2>

    ``(cmp <file1> <file2>)`` is similar to ``(run cmp <file1> <file2>)`` but
    allows promotion.
 See :doc:`../concepts/promotion` for more details.

-.. dune:action:: no-infer
+.. action:: no-infer
    :param: <DSL>

    Perform an action without inference of dependencies and targets.
 This is useful if you are generating dependencies in a way that Dune doesn't know about, for instance by calling an external build system.

-.. dune:action:: pipe-<outputs>
+.. action:: pipe-<outputs>
    :param: <DSL> <DSL> <DSL>...

    .. versionadded:: 2.7